AnatomicMaps/flatmap-maker/README.rst

       --clean-connectivity  Refresh local connectivity knowledge from SciCrunch --background-tiles    Generate image tiles of map's layers (may take a while...)
-      --force               Generate the map even if it already exists --id ID               Set explicit ID for flatmap, overriding manifest --ignore-git          Don't check that sources are committed into git
+      --disconnected-paths  Include paths that are disconnected in the map --force               Generate the map even if it already exists --id ID               Set explicit ID for flatmap, overriding manifest --ignore-git          Don't check that sources are committed into git